Discover Adelaide Central Market

 Tsukiji / Toyosu Fish Market

-Tsukiji is the most famous and indeed a pleasure to visit.
+Tsukiji is the most famous.
 It is now known as Toyosu Fish Market having moved to the new premises in 2018.
 The ambience remains the same.
 The scale and the crazy high prices for bluefin tuna plus the intensity and speed behind the bidding by the Japanese are unmatched.
 We are talking seconds.

 Pike Place Market